cyberbotics/webots/docs/guide/web-streaming.md

 * `showStep`: specify if the step button must be displayed on the toolbar.
 Must be called before connect.
 The step button is displayed by default.
 * `showTerminal`: specify if the terminal button must be displayed on the toolbar.
 Must be called before connect.
 The step button is displayed by default.
 * `showWorldSelection`: specify if the world selection button must be displayed on the toolbar.
 Must be called before connect.
 The world selection is displayed by default.
+* `openMainRobotWindow`: display the robot window defined in node `worldInfo` on simulation startup.
+Must be called before connect.
+The main window is not shown by default.

 The attributes of `webots-view` are only evaluated once: when the page is loaded.
 If the `data-server` attribute is set, the `webots-view` web-component will automatically connect to the `server`.